Essential Neuroscience for the 21st Century Clinician - August 27-29, 2020 Live Streamed via Zoom

 Leaders in the field of mental health acknowledge that we are now in the affective neuroscience era, and we all need to be up to date in order to operate with best practices.
 We can make this material easy to understand, easy to digest, and easy to apply in powerful ways to improve your practice.

-Application for 18 CORE contact hours of continuing education to be submitted to the Licensed Professional Counseling Association of GA
+_20_ CORE contact hours of continuing education have been approved by the Licensed Professional Counselors Association of Georgia (LPCA CE Approval #8363-19CWM-2)

-Application for 18 Core hours of continuing education to be submitted to the National Association of Social Workers - Georgia Chapter as authorized by the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists.
+The course has been approved for 20 Core hours of continuing education by the National Association of Social Workers - Georgia Chapter as authorized by the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists.

 Objectives for this Course: